What You Need to Know About Medical Malpractice in Illinois

 Medical Malpractice Statue of Limitations in Illinois

-As we discussed in our April post about statutes of limitations in Illinois personal injury lawsuits, the statute of limitations for medical malpractice claims in Illinois is two years.
+As we discussed in our April post about the statutes of limitations in Illinois for personal injury lawsuits, the statute of limitations for medical malpractice claims in Illinois is two years.
 This two-year time limit starts to run when a person (1) knows or (2) should have known, through the use of reasonable diligence, that he or she is injured, or when he or she (3) received written notice of the injury.

 Illinois has another time limit for medical malpractice claims.
 Imagine that you discover you have been injured by medical malpractice three years after the malpractice occurs, and you couldn’t have possibly discovered it sooner.
 Do you still have two years to file a lawsuit?

 Normally, no. In addition to the two-year statute of limitations, Illinois also imposes a four-year statute of repose.
 The statute of repose expires four years after the act, omission, or occurrence that caused a medical malpractice injury.
 So, in the example above, you normally have only one year after discovering your injury to sue.

 Keep in mind that minors are treated differently under the medical malpractice statutes of limitations and repose.
 Minors have eight years to file a lawsuit for medical malpractice, or until their 22nd birthday, whichever is first.